DSpace/RestContract/identifiers.md

 # Identifier endpoints

 [Back to the list of all defined endpoints](endpoints.md)

 ## Main Endpoint

 **GET /api/pid/identifiers**

 * GET method not implemented.
 To fetch an identifier for an item, see (the Items endpoint)[items.md].

 **POST /api/pid/identifiers?type=<:identifier_type>**
 Creates or registers a new identifier for this item.
-A 'type' parameter is required to indicate which sort of identifier to create, eg. doi, handle, or other supported identifier types.
+A 'type' parameter is required to indicate which sort of identifier to create, e.g. doi, handle, or other supported identifier types.
 Currently, only DOI registration is supported with this method.

 The item to be identified must be supplied as URI in the request body using the text/uri-list content-type.